 Another challenge is coordinating between the different teams within your agency.
 Designers, developers, content creators, and other specialists all need to collaborate efficiently.

 Miscommunication or lack of alignment can delay progress and cause confusion.
-Ensuring everyone is clear about their roles and timelines is critical to keeping the project moving forward smoothly.
+Ensuring everyone is clear about their roles, responsibilities, and timelines is critical to keeping the project moving forward smoothly.

 4/ Time and budget constraints: